-In 2016, China announced its 13th Five Year Plan which emphasized the development of information technology, innovation, new media and Internet Plus.
-Significant effort where put into it and resulted in positive and encouraging results.
+In 2016, China announced its 13th Five Year Plan which emphasized the development of information technology, innovation, new media, and Internet Plus.
+Significant effort was put into it and resulted in positive and encouraging results.
 In 2018, China accounted for more than 800 million Chinese internet users.
-It is a 100 million more compared to 2016.
+It is 100 million more compared to 2016.
 98 percent of these 800 million are accessing the internet through their mobile devices making China the first country to be a “Mobile First Nation”.
 The country has now an internet user penetration rate of 57.7 percent.
 With the continuous improvement of network connectivity and Chinese consumers that can’t seem to separate from their phones, it is necessary for brands to focus on digital marketing strategies such as live broadcasting, short videos, and personalized content.
 Here are some figures about China’s digital marketing in 2019.

 44 Mobile Applications per Chinese

 2018 analysis showed that Chinese consumers are embracing companies’ marketing strategies with an average of 44 mobile applications downloaded by each consumer.
 The global average is 26 applications per smartphone user.
 This significant number also points out that Chinese consumers are more and more distracted.
 Some applications are given more importance than others which forces brands to review their marketing strategies.
 WeChat, the Chinese “all in one app” recorded having more than 1 billion monthly active users last year with 900 million of them using the app daily.
 The number of WeChat Official Accounts, meaning companies’ accounts, was around 3.5 million, a number that keeps increasing each year.